-PSC Cost Component NPV (£m) % of Total Base Construction Cost 20% 55.7 Construction Risk 2% 5.4 Total Construction Cost 61.1 22% 73% Base O&M Cost 202.1 O&M Risk 5% 13.3 Total O&M Cost 215.4 78% obligations associated with this project which differentiates it from the others.
-As most of the M40 opened in 1991, large sections of this heavily-trafficked motorway required resurfacing early in the PFI contract term (around 2001) and strengthening (around 2011).
+Construction risk was assessed to be relatively low, adding only around 10% to construction costs.
+This reflected the fact that the project was a motorway widening scheme with no elements of greenfield new-build.
+In NPV terms, construction and construction risk-related costs account for less than a quarter of project costs.
+It is the scale of the operating and maintenance obligations associated with this project which differentiates it from the others.
+As most of the M40 opened in 1991, large sections of this heavilytrafficked motorway required resurfacing early in the PFI contract term (around 2001) and strengthening (around 2011).
 O&M risks added a relatively modest 7% to O&M costs (£36.8 million; NPV = £13.3 million); reflecting the availability of good, historical O&M data for this existing motorway.
-The discount rate sensitivity test results are presented in Figure 10, and are summarised in Table 19.
-Following earlier comments made in relation to the A69 PSC, Figure 10 further demonstrates the 'parallel line' characteristics of PFI projects with heavy O&M responsibilities.
+The discount rate sensitivity test results are presented in Fig. 10, and are summarised in Table 19.
+Following earlier comments made in relation to the A69 PSC, Fig. 10 further demonstrates the 'parallel line' characteristics of PFI projects with heavy O&M responsibilities.